nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Certain properties of the application can be controlled (e.g app name, logging level) through the [config file](#configuration-or-config-file) (default: `config.json`).

+### 4.3.
+Undo

+**Author:** Ang Zhi Yuan

+All commands that can be undone must implement the Undoable interface.
+The `undo` method must be overridden such that it will undo what was changed in `execute`.
+Developers must ensure that `undo` does not replace any `Task` instance with a new `Task` instance, as doing so will break other undo commands in the history that rely on the original `Task` instance to function.

 ## 5. Testing